thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

 > ...there aren't as many resources about it as I'd like there to be

-- [Sol on Immediate Mode GUIs](https://solhsa.com/imgui): a tutorial on a simple IMGUI system in C that also has keyboard focus. written with SDL1 so you might want to translate most calls to SDL 2 or 3.
+- [Sol on Immediate Mode GUIs](http://iki.fi/sol/imgui/): a tutorial on a simple IMGUI system in C that also has keyboard focus. written with SDL1 so you might want to translate most calls to SDL 2 or 3.

+- [Immediate-Mode Graphical User Interfaces](https://youtu.be/Z1qyvQsjK5Y): *the* video about IMGUIs. recorded by Casey Muratori in 2005, this state-of-the-art 360p video (haha) is an essay explaining the idea of IMGUIs and why they rock. however, it also mentions some important cons to keep in mind, which I respect.

 - [microui](https://github.com/rxi/microui): can't mention simple IMGUIs without mentioning this one. written by rxi, it is a tiny IMGUI system written in ANSI C with zero allocations, and it does not depend on a graphics API either, so it can render on anything that is able to draw rectangles and text.